nurujjamanpollob/PhpStarter/README.md

   <pre><code> php -v </code></pre>

 If its output PHP version, your environment is configured successfully.
-The, next example is to run example <b>(.)php</b> files.
+The, next example is to run <b>(.)php</b> files.

 ## Running PHP file